scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ## Restore

-To restore the backup, you can follow [Guide on How to Back up and Restore Databases Integrated with Scalar DB](https://github.com/scalar-labs/scalardb/blob/master/docs/backup-restore.md)
+To restore the backup, you can follow [Scalar DL Backup Creation and Restoration](https://github.com/scalar-labs/scalardl/blob/master/docs/backup-restore.md#restore)